sakshiinayak/energymaze/README.md

 # Energy Level Maze Game

 An interactive web-based game where players navigate through a grid-based maze, managing their energy while avoiding traps and collecting energy packs.
-The game features multiple levels of increasing difficulty, where players must strategize their moves to reach the destination before running out of energy.

 ## Features
-Grid-Based Gameplay: Navigate through a 10x10 grid maze with intuitive controls.
+Grid-Based Gameplay: Navigate a 10x10 maze with easy controls.
-Energy Management: Collect hidden energy packs to maintain energy levels and survive through the maze.
+Energy Management: Find hidden energy packs to sustain your journey.
-Multiple Levels: Levels with increasing difficulty.
+Progressive Levels: Face increasingly challenging levels.
-Dynamic Grid Display: Visually see your moves on the grid, with cells changing color based on the player's path.
+Dynamic Grid Display: Track moves with cells changing color as you progress.
-Randomized Traps: The maze resets with new traps and a new destination on each restart, providing a unique challenge every time.
+Randomized Traps: New traps and destinations on each restart keep gameplay fresh.
-Highest Score: The highest score for each user is saved and set again when the user achieves a score more than the current highest score.
+High Score Tracking: Highest score updates each time a user beats their personal best.

 ## Game Controls
 Movement: Use the "Up," "Down," "Left," and "Right" buttons to move the player within the grid.
 Restart: Click the "Restart Game" button to start a new game with a freshly randomized grid.

 ## How to Play
-Objective: Navigate the player to the destination in the grid while managing energy levels.
+Objective: Navigate the player to the hidden destination by managing energy levels using directional buttons; each move decreases energy.
-Movement: Click the directional buttons to move the player in the maze.
-Each move decreases the energy level.
-Energy Packs: The player can collect hidden energy packs to replenish energy.
-An alert will notify when an energy pack is collected.
+Energy Packs: Collect hidden packs to refill energy, with alerts upon collection.
-Winning: Reach the hidden destination before running out of energy.
+Winning: Reach the destination before energy runs out.
 Restarting: Click "Restart Game" to reset the maze with new traps and a new destination.

 ## Technologies Used